 A new report from BrightEdge reveals that although marketers at B2C and B2B Fortune 500 brands recognize the AI, voice and hyper-local revolution is here, most are not yet planning to adapt their marketing strategies to these new ideas.

 The wheels do tend to grind slowly in large corporations.
 Like biting the tail of a dinosaur – it takes a while for the message to reach the brain.
 This lack of forward-thinking puts brands at risk of failing to meet the rising expectations of their consumers.

 It’s winner-takes-all in the post mobile world and marketing departments are adapting to changing consumer behavior.”
 Jim Yu, CEO of BrightEdge,

-There is a positive side to the findings of this report – in house marketers and agencies are moving towards strategies that integrate SEO, SEM, social media and content marketing.
-It gets better results and improves customer experience.
+There is a positive side to the findings of this report – in-house marketers and agencies are moving towards strategies that integrate SEO, SEM, social media, and content marketing.
+It gets better results and improves the customer experience.

 This seems like a no-brainer to me, yet 70 percent of marketers lack a consistent or integrated content strategy.
 (Altimeter)

 Almost half (47%) of B2B buyers consume three to five pieces of content prior to engaging with a salesperson.
 (DemandGen Report – 2016 Content Preferences Survey)